navidmulla60/mobile_robo_ws/README.md

     roslaunch kbot_description kbot_base_rviz_gazebo.launch (rviz launch file)

-for mapping you need to lauch two launch files along with above launch file -one is
+for mapping you need to this launch file
+  -one is

     roslaunch navigation amcl.launch